 The system adds the user to the Users list with the permissions you selected.
 It also sends an email to the user informing them about the add.

 If you make a mistake, delete the user and try again.

 Bitbucket allows everyone with a free account an unlimited number of public and private repositories.
 You can grant as many users as you want access to your public repositories.
 Bitbucket plans restrict the number of users with access to your private repositories.
 Users with permissions such as write or admin on public repos don't count.
 With a free plan, you get up to five users, including yourself, with access to your private repositories.

 After adding users to your account, you should review your plan and note which users "count" toward it.
 To view your plan, do the following:

-- Choose Plans and billing from the left hand panel (or scroll to the page bottom).
+- Choose Plans details from the left hand panel.

 The system displays your current plan status: